radanalyticsio/oshinko-rest/docs/ClusterConfigs.md

 then modifies its own `workercount` to be three.

-Note, the `default` configuration itself can be modified in a project by editing `oshinko-cluster-configs` and adding a definition for `default` in the data section of the ConfigMap.
+Note, the `default` configuration itself can be modified in a project by editing `oshinko-cluster-configs` and adding a definition for `default`.

 ## Where configuration names may be used